hydro-7/Generative-Object-Removal-using-DeepFillv2/README.md

 - Improve the GUI for bounding boxes with tkinter
 - Incoporate better UI features for the website
 - Deploy on HuggingFace Spaces / Docker
+- Free style select similar to the samsung ai instead of direct bounding box